 Best Time of Year to Visit Hanoi

-You might assume that Hanoi is warm year-round since Vietnam is part of Southeast Asia, but before you pack nothing but singlets and footie shorts, you should know that Hanoi has all four seasons.
+You might assume that Hanoi is warm year-round it’s a part of Southeast Asia, but before you stuff your packing for Vietnam full of nothing but singlets and footie shorts, you should know that Hanoi has all four seasons.

 Since Hanoi is in the northern hemisphere, winter can get downright chilly.
 Hanoi’s winters last from around December to February.